Mat2801/Project-1-Iconic-Car-Meet/README.md

 This is a website based on an imagined nationwide car meet where people from all around the nation that own iconic cars, can meet up have a chat and show off their cars.
 This website will be to attract member of the public who are car enthusiasts especially those who like iconic cars.
 There will be stand out images of some of the most iconic cars throughout the website and especially on our gallery page.
-We will have some pictures and videos from our recent car meets and a schedule for when the next meets will take place.
+We will have some pictures from our recent car meets and a schedule for when the next meets will take place.
-With a very easy book in system where you can register to take part in our meets and take your place.
+With a very easy system where you can register to take part in our meets.

 ## Demo
 Here you can find a demo of my website (link will go here)